armargolisEPA/aiec-symposium.github.io/invited.md

 from Duke University, and M.S. and Ph.D. degrees from Cornell University.
 He is a Fellow of the IEEE and recently finished a four-year stint as Division Director of Computing and Communication Foundations at the US National Science Foundation.</p>

-<h3 style="text-align: justify" id="keynote-abstract---download-slides">Query-Checking for Finite Linear-Time Temporal Logic</h3>
+<h3 style="text-align: justify" id="keynote-abstract---download-slides">Query-Checking for Finite Linear-time Temporal Logic</h3>

 <p>This talk addresses the following problem:  given a finite set of observations of system behavior, each observation
 itself being a finite sequence of system states, and a query consisting of a Finite Linear-Time Temporal Logic (LTL)